input-output-hk/adrestia/Development-Process.md

     - Acceptance Criteria (A/C) written in [Gherkin](http://docs.behat.org/en/v2.5/guides/1.gherkin.html)
     - Possible extra information or documents
 - Items in the backlog are sorted by priority.
-- When picked, U/S are estimated in terms of number of _sprints_.
-A story estimated to more than 3 sprints should be broken down into smaller stories.
+- When picked, U/S are estimated in terms of number of _weeks_.
+A story estimated to more than 3 weeks should be broken down into smaller stories.

 <details>
     <summary>example</summary>